mohdsaadoon/ComputerVision/OpenCV-Surgery/README.md

-#### Compuer Vision: OpenCV Surgery - Series 1: Basics Techniques of OpenCV
+#### Compuer Vision: OpenCV Surgery -: Basics Techniques of OpenCV

-OpenCV Surgery Part 1!
+OpenCV Surgery !
 This series aims to provide a comprehensive guide to mastering the basic techniques of OpenCV.
 This series covers various topics, from image loading to channel splitting and merging.

 ---